-- 216. Principles of Macroeconomics (3) presents a general description of the American economy and the theory of income determination and income fluctuations.
-Prerequisite: 215 - 311.
-Money and Banking (3) examines the role of money in the economy, the instruments of monetary and fiscal policy, and the techniques of commercial banking, the Federal Reserve System, interest rates and institutions affecting the money market.
-Prerequisite: 215, 216 - 314.
-Public Finance (3) surveys government income, expenditures, and transfer payments at the local, state, and national levels.
-Particular attention is given to fiscal policy, problems of taxation, and incentives and principles of debt management.
-Prerequisite: 215, 216 or permission of instructor - 325.
-Statistics (3) is concerned with the analysis of data and application of the principles of probability theory, decision theory, and statistical inference to the analysis of business and economic data.
-Emphasis is placed on the construction
+216. Principles of Macroeconomics (3) presents a general description of the American economy and the theory of income determination and income fluctuations.
+Prerequisite: 215.

+311. Money and Banking (3) examines the role of money in the economy, the instruments of monetary and fiscal policy, and the techniques of commercial banking, the Federal Reserve System, interest rates and institutions affecting the money market.
+Prerequisite: 215, 216.

+314. Public Finance (3) surveys government income, expenditures, and transfer payments at the local, state, and national levels.
+Particular attention is given to fiscal policy, problems of taxation and incentives, and principles of debt management.
+Prerequisite: 215, 216 (or permission of instructor).

+325. Statistics (3) is concerned with the analysis of data and application of the principles of probability theory, decision theory, and statistical inference to the analysis of business and economic data.
+Emphasis is placed on the construction of economic models in order to gain an understanding of business and government.
+Cross listed as BUSI 325.

-- of economic models in order to gain an understanding of business and government.
-(Also listed under Business 325) - 333.
-Intermediate Microeconomic Theory (3) develops the methodology of economics and uses this to provide explanations about pricing of commodities and employment of factor services under conditions of full employment.
-Prerequisite: 215, 216 - 334.
-Intermediate Macroeconomic Theory (3) examines the relationships among the aggregate markets for commodities, money, bonds, and labor.
+333. Intermediate Microeconomic Theory (3) develops the methodology of economics and uses this to provide explanations about pricing of commodities and employment of factor services under conditions of full employment.
+Prerequisite: 215, 216.

+334. Intermediate Macroeconomic Theory (3) examines the relationships among the aggregate markets for commodities, money, bonds, and labor.
 Emphasis is placed on analytical explanations for the determination of national income, output, employment, interest rates, and the price level.
+Prerequisite: 215, 216.

-Prerequisite: 215, 216 - 361.
-International Trade (3) examines the reasons for and gains from trade among nations, as well as the impact of trade restrictions.
-Prerequisite: 215, 216, or permission of instructor - 362.
-International Finance (3) examines monetary exchange rates, the balance of payments, capital flows, and the impact of international activity on domestic economies.
-Prerequisite: 215, 216, or permission of instructor - 375.
-United States Economic History (3) examines issues, events, and policies in United States history from an economic perspective, using the basic tools of economics to gain increased understanding of such topics as: forces causing growth in the standard of living, the Great Depression, slavery, land policy, and the nature of technological change.
-Prerequisite: 215, 216 (Also listed under History 375) - 411.
-Topics in Economics (3) provides the advanced student an opportunity to study selected topics in economic theory.
+361. International Trade (3) examines the reasons for and gains from trade among nations, as well as the impact of trade restrictions.
+Prerequisite: 215, 216, or permission of instructor.

+362. International Finance (3) examines monetary exchange rates, the balance of payments, capital flows, and the impact of international activity on domestic economies.
+Prerequisite: 215, 216, or permission of instructor.

+411. Topics in Economics (3) provides the advanced student an opportunity to study selected topics in economic theory.
 The course may be repeated as the subject matter changes.
+Prerequisite: 215, 216.

-Prerequisite: 215, 216 - 423.
-Contemporary Issues (3) covers current issues in macroeconomic or microeconomic policy, with emphasis changing with each offering.
+423. Contemporary Issues (3) covers current issues in macroeconomic or microeconomic policy, with emphasis changing with each offering.
 Students are given the opportunity to explore applications of basic economic theory and models to help understand such issues as monetary policy, the role of the Federal Reserve, tax policy, unemployment, social security, and Medicare reform.
 A specific list of subjects to be covered will be made available with each course listing.
+Prerequisites: 215, 216.

-Prerequisites: 215, 216 - 425.
-Econometrics (3) involves the empirical testing of economic hypotheses using, primarily, linear regression.
+425. Econometrics (3) involves the empirical testing of economic hypotheses using, primarily, linear regression.
 The results can be used to determine how closely theory corresponds to observed behavior, to investigate which theories best explain behavior and to forecast what future conditions may produce.
 This course is designed to introduce students to basic econometric techniques.
 Possible remedies to the most frequently encountered problems will also be discussed.
-Prerequisite: a minimum grade of C in 325
+Prerequisite: a minimum grade of C in 325.

-- 435. Government and Business (3) considers the role of government in the American economy and examines contemporary governmental policies toward the private sector of the economy from both a legal and an economic viewpoint.
+435. Government and Business (3) considers the role of government in the American economy and examines contemporary governmental policies toward the private sector of the economy from both a legal and an economic viewpoint.
 The main topics are the enforcement of anti-trust in the unregulated sector and the improved regulation of industries subject to government controls.
-Prerequisite: 215, 216, or permission of instructor - 495.
-Seminar (3) enables the student to pursue an approved research project in economic theory.
-Prerequisite: 333
+Prerequisite: 215, 216, or permission of instructor.

+495. Seminar (3) enables the student to pursue an approved research project in economic theory.
+Prerequisite: 333.